lisyarus/blog/_posts/2022-10-15-audio-mixing.md

 };
 {% endhighlight %}

+Notice how a mixer is as well a stream.
 The implementation of it is quite boring: it just accumulates the contribution of each channel into the output:

 {% highlight cpp %}
 std::size_t mixer::read(float * data, std::size_t count)